IOB-Muenster/Transduction-Tracker-Verifier/README.md

 pandas
 </div>

 4. Ensure `bedtools (version 2.31.0 or later)` and `pblat (version 2.5.1 or later)` are installed and available in your PATH.
-Additionally, [pslScore](https://genome-source.gi.ucsc.edu/gitlist/kent.git/raw/master/src/utils/pslScore/pslScore.pl)script needs to be downloaded from UCSC.
+Additionally, [pslScore](https://genome-source.gi.ucsc.edu/gitlist/kent.git/raw/master/src/utils/pslScore/pslScore.pl) script needs to be downloaded from UCSC.

 ---